Offered Online Only

 The M.S. in Information Design and Technology consists of 33 credit hours distributed as follows:

 IDT Core Courses (12 credit hours)

 - IDT 507 Information Technology

 - IDT 534 Information Design

-* With permission of an IDT adviser, students may choose IDT524, ANT531, TEL598, or CSC 507 in lieu of IDT 530.
-With an adviser’s approval students may be able to transfer a research methods course from another graduate program.
+With an adviser’s approval, students may be able to transfer a research methods course from another graduate program at SUNY Poly.

 IDT Electives (12 credit hours)